 Network Pathophysiology

 As a large number of neurological and psychiatric disorders involve malfunctions in brain networks, we have a strong interest in translational application of our network research.
 In cooperation with the UKE departments of neurosurgery and neurology, intraoperative microelectrode recordings are performed in the basal ganglia and thalamic nuclei.
 The recordings are carried out in patients with Parkinson’s disease, dystonia or essential tremor to improve the depth localization of the target sites for deep brain stimulation.
 Data collected during these measurements are used to test hypotheses on the pathophysiological role of neural synchronization phenomena in these disorders.
 At the same time, this setting provides us with the highly interesting opportunity to study correlates of cognitive processing at the level of single cells or small populations in the human brain.
-In addition to the work on movement disorders, we investigate alterations of network dynamics in patients with multiple sclerosis.
+In addition to the work on movement disorders, we have investigated alterations of network dynamics in patients with multiple sclerosis.
 As part of a BMBF-funded project we have acquired a multimodal dataset comprising clinical, neuropsychological, structural and functional MRI data as well as MEG data from a cohort of multiple sclerosis patients.
-For this cohort, analyses are in progress on cross-sectional and longitudinal changes of functional connectivity and their relation to cognitive decline and structural connectivity changes.
+For this cohort, analyses were made on cross-sectional and longitudinal changes of functional connectivity and their relation to cognitive decline and structural connectivity changes.
 In cooperation with the UKE department of psychiatry, we analyse alterations of connectivity in patients with schizophrenia as well as in patients with high-functioning autism.
 In both patient groups, we have been able to demonstrate changes in phase or envelope coupling that correlate with clinical symptom scores.

 Network Modulation